 Logistics and Supply Chain Management (Master of Commerce)

 The Logistics and Supply Chain Management specialisation is intended for students wishing to develop careers in the fields of logistics and supply chain management, as well as those currently practising in these areas.
 The emphasis of the specialisation is on the operations and logistics functions in companies that source, produce, distribute and market nationally and internationally.
 You will be provided with a solid grounding in the concepts, techniques and principles that underlie logistics and supply chain management and will discuss these issues from a managerial, practice-oriented perspective.
-Students will develop skills in strategic planning, operations and human resources, and the application of analytical tools such as network analysis, inventory and distribution, vehicle routing and scheduling, and development of information systems.
+Students will develop skills in design and management of global supply chains, production planning and control, sourcing and supplier management, warehouse and inventory management, supply chain risk analysis, and logistics and supply chain implementation challenges facing Australian businesses.

 Requirements for the specialisation

-The following information is for students who commenced study or transferred into the Master of Commerce in 2014 or students who commenced study before 2014 and wish to follow these requirements for a specialisation.
-All other students should refer to the information set out below under Information for pre-2014 continuing students.
+The following information is for students who commenced study or transferred into the Master of Commerce in 2015.
+All other students should refer to the information set out below under Information for pre-2015 continuing students.

 To be awarded a specialisation in Logistics and Supply Chain Management, students complete five units of study (30 credit points), comprising: